Discover our carefully curated collection of books to support your journey toward healing, understanding, and growth

 by Keri Williams

 This book if full of exactly what parents need, especially Moms who have adopted kids with Reactive Attachment Disorder (RAD).
-Those thoughts and sayings which may have been seen as absurd or unrealistic, Keri validates those and gives the reader hope to get through one more day, while also understanding the need for boundaries.
+Those thoughts and sayings which may have been seen as absurd or unrealistic, Keri validates those and gives the reader hope.

 by ATTACh (Association for Treatment and Training of the Attachment of Children)